Running, Sustainability & Real Life

 How to use the effort scale

-I will give you an example of my training over the last week to show you where my training falls on the scale.
+I will give you an example of some of my runs to show you where my training falls on the scale.

-Recovery runs (3 of the 7 days of the week), sit at a 3, as does the warm up for any hard workout days.
+Recovery runs sit at a 3, as does the warm up for any hard workout days.

-One of the recovery runs, I felt pretty good, so I was able to move into a 4 and run a little faster, but was still breathing very comfortably, still using the tips I mentioned before about how to know if you are running easy enough.
+On recovery runs where I feel pretty good, I am able to move into a 4 and run a little faster, but still breathe very comfortably, still using the tips I mentioned before about how to know if you are running easy enough.

-My long run spent most of the time at a 3-4, with the final 3-4 miles sitting at a 5.
+My long run, I spend most of the time at a 3-4, with the final 3-4 miles sitting at a 5.

 Speed day: 4 miles of 400m-800m repeats